phetsims/xray-diffraction/doc/model.md

 ## Detection of Bragg Condition

-When the additional path length differene (PLD) the lower ray travels is exactly an integer multiple of the light wavelength, the Bragg condition is met.
+When the additional path length difference (PLD) the lower ray travels is exactly an integer multiple of the light wavelength, the Bragg condition is met.
 When this is detected, the simulation is notified so that this can be displayed to the user.
 When the condition is met, the diffracted rays are made bold to indicate that the condition for constructive interference is met and a diffraction peak will be seen at that angle.
 If present, the transmitted ray is also made slightly less bold to indicate that some intensity is diffracted away.

 ## Vertical and Horizontal Rays